editorconfig/editorconfig-emacs/README.md

 (Formerly `editorconfig-custom-hooks`)

-A list of functions which will be called after loading common EditorConfig settings, when you can set some custom variables or overwrite existing properties.
+A list of functions which will be called after loading common EditorConfig settings, when you can set some custom variables.

 For example, `web-mode` has several variables for indentation offset size and EditorConfig sets them at once by `indent_size`.
 You can stop indenting